Varshangalkku Shesham: Filming

 Principal photography began on 26 October 2023.
 The following day, filming was relocated to Aroor.
 The film's art director, Nimesh Thanur, constructed sets at Aroor, replicating Kodambakkam and film studios of Madras.
-Additionally, some old studio scenes were shot in Coimbatore and Pollachi.
+Additionally, some studio scenes were shot in Coimbatore and Pollachi.
 It took two months to build the sets.
-Vineeth said that director Priyadarshan had provided some important details in the design of Swami's Lodge, one of the major backdrops of the film, when he narrated the screenplay to him.
+Vineeth said that director Priyadarshan provided some important details in the design of Swami's Lodge, one of the major backdrops of the film, when he narrated the screenplay to him.

-The first filming schedule was concluded in the fourth week of November after 23 days shooting.
-Nivin joined the film for the second schedule in Munnar in early December.
+The first filming period was concluded in the fourth week of November 2023 after 23 days of filming.
+Nivin joined the film for the second filming period in Munnar in early December.
 The entire filming process wrapped up on 20 December 2023.
-The film was shot over a span of 40 days across more than 50 locations, involving over 200 crew members.
+The film used more than 50 locations, and involved over 200 crew members.
 Although the film depicts Chennai in the 1970s and 1980s, it was not shot in Chennai.

 Post-production

 Dubbing for the film commenced in early January 2024 in Chennai.
-The dubbing process was completed on the same month.
-It was followed by the final stage of editing in that month.
-The audio mixing of the film had been completed by March 2024.
+The dubbing process was completed the same month.
+It was followed by the final stage of editing, which occurred during the same month.
+The audio mixing of the film was completed by March 2024.

 Music

-Varshangalkku Shesham marks the debut feature film composition work of Amrit Ramnath, son of singer-composer Bombay Jayashri.
-He was until then composing independent tracks for some years.
-Ramnath started composing for the film while he was at the hospital where his mother was admitted and composed three tracks during the period.
+Varshangalkku Shesham marks the debut feature film composition work of Amrit Ramnath, the son of singer-composer Bombay Jayashri.
+Ramnath started composing for the film while he was at the hospital (his mother was ill) and composed three tracks during the period.
 Manu Manjith, Vaisakh Sugunan, Jayashri, and Sreenivasan wrote the lyrics.
-Think Music released the film's soundtrack album on 7 April 2024 which consisted of 14 songs.
+Think Music released the film's soundtrack album on 7 April 2024, an album consisting of 14 songs.